Stand out from the crowd as a graduate in 2023!11th August 2023

-As part of our graduate support month and following on from our previous advice blogs.
-We’re continuing our top tips on how you can use your time effectively to enhance your CV, knowledge and interview techniques to become more employable.
+Here are our top tips on how graduates can use their time effectively to enhance their CV, knowledge and interview techniques to become more employable.

 A cover letter is essential.
 It’s your chance to put your personality across and tailor yourself to a specific role.
 Cover letters are a great way of introducing yourself, explaining why you’re perfect for the role and what you can bring to the organisation.
 It’s a way to highlight any skills or experience you have which may be of interest to the organisation.
 Many people make the mistake of keeping their cover letter the same for each position they apply for but cover letters tend to get more attention when they are tailored for each opportunity and organisation.
 However in preparation you can produce a template to remind you to put anything you think makes you stand out.